ProXgram/RetroOS/README.md

 Feel free to hack on the kernel, expand the bootloader, or add new features to MemoriaOS!

+## Display mode notes

+The bootloader now reports framebuffer geometry through the `BootInfo` structure and the kernel caches it before handing the dimensions to `terminal_initialize()`.
+The current implementation in `kernel/terminal.c` still targets the classic 80×25 VGA text buffer, so it clamps the reported width/height to that region and updates only the visible cells.

+To experiment with wider or graphical modes, hook your detection logic into the `detect_terminal_mode()` helper inside `kernel/terminal.c`.
+The function already selects a `TERMINAL_MODE_*` enum and provides a placeholder branch in `terminal_initialize()` so you can wire up a framebuffer-backed renderer without reworking the rest of the terminal API.

 ## Resolving GitHub merge conflicts

 If GitHub reports conflicts when you open a pull request, bring your branch up to date locally and resolve them before pushing: